AdityaManivel/AdityaManivel.github.io/README.md

 > **Actively seeking Summer 2026 Internship opportunities in Embedded Systems, Hardware Engineering, or Robotics.**

-I am an **Electrical & Computer Engineering** student at the **University of Washington** focused on building integrated hardware systems and embedded solutions for specialized environments.
-My background spans from designing **Altium** and **KiCad** based PCBs for robotics to assembling wireless power modules and creating low-latency communication networks.
-I specialize in the end-to-end development cycle, including schematic capture, board assembly, and system-level debugging to ensure reliability in demanding applications.
+I am a **Bachelor of Science, Electrical & Computer Engineering** student at the **University of Washington** specializing in integrated hardware and embedded firmware.
+I bridge the gap between physical sensors and software applications through:

-Beyond hardware, I leverage a strong foundation in firmware development and technical computing to bridge the gap between physical sensors and software applications.
-Having worked in multidisciplinary teams for research and college clubs, I prioritize design reliability, signal integrity, and cost-effective integration.
+* **Hardware Design:** End-to-end PCB development (Schematic to Assembly) using **Altium** and **KiCad**.
+* **Systems Integration:** Developing low-latency communication networks and wireless power modules for robotics.
+* **Firmware & Debugging:** Leveraging a strong foundation in technical computing to ensure signal integrity and system reliability in demanding environments.

 ---